Ntungamo District

 Ntungamo District is a district in Western Uganda.
-Like most Ugandan districts, it named after its 'chief town', Ntungamo, the location of the district headquarters.
-Ntungamo was elevated to a district on 5th May 1993.
+Like most Ugandan districts, it is named after its 'chief town', Ntungamo, the location of the district headquarters.
+Ntungamo was elevated to a district on 5 May 1993.

 Overview

 In the past, Ntungamo District was part of the Ankole Kingdom, a traditional monarchy that dates back to the 18th century.
 The kingdom was abolished by Milton Obote in 1967.
 The current President of Uganda, Yoweri Museveni, and his wife, Janet Museveni, were born in the district.
 The Ankole Kingdom is coterminous with Ankole sub-region, home to an estimated 2.2 million inhabitants in 2002, according to the national census conducted that year.